vishalsingh2972/NamasteJS-Notes/Notes/8-letConst-deadzone-errors.md

 //this gives us TypeError: Assignment to constant variable.

 ```
-- Till now 3 types of errors have been covered: Syntax, Reference, and Type.
+- Till now 3 types of errors have been covered: Syntax error, Reference error, and Type error.

 * Uncaught ReferenceError: x is not defined at ...